NikKowPHP/social-brain/chapters/chapter-17.5.md

-### **Chapter 16.5: Conducting the Asynchronous Orchestra**
+### **Chapter 17.5: Conducting the Asynchronous Orchestra**
 #### Building Connection Across Time and Space

-The principles of The Conductor Method™ are universal because the hardware of the human brain is universal.
+The principles of The Conductor Method are universal because the hardware of the human brain is universal.
 However, the environment in which we conduct is changing.
 For a growing number of us, the "performance space" is not a conference room, but a collection of text documents, chat channels, and email threads.

 Conducting a remote or asynchronous orchestra presents a unique and profound set of challenges.
 The subtle, high-bandwidth data of non-verbal cues—the head nod, the shared smile, the shift in posture—is gone.
 This low-data environment is a breeding ground for ambiguity, which, as we know, is a massive threat to the brain's sense of **Certainty**.
 Trust degrades faster, misunderstandings multiply, and the risk of feeling disconnected is constant.